|Table of contents||Table of diagrams

 Example diagram (sente)

-Miai Counting is a method to assess the value of a move.
+Miai Counting is a method to assess the value of a move in a particular position.
 It assigns a count to the position, and a value to a play in the position.
 The value of the play is how much it gains, on average, if it is a gote or reverse sente, or how much the reverse sente would have gained, if it is a sente.
-It indicates the significance, importance, or priority of a play.
+It indicates the significance, importance, or degree of necessity of a play.
+We say that a play with a larger miai value than another play is the hotter play.

-- The net count C is given by subtracting the count in situation (2) from that in situation (1).
+- S is given by subtracting the count in situation (2) from that in situation (1).

-- The net Local Tally T is found by subtracting the Local Tally in situation (2) from the Local Tally in situation (1).
+- T is found by subtracting the Local Tally in situation (2) from the Local Tally in situation (1).
 Here the Local Tally is (the number of stones Black played) - (the number of stones White played) in the position.

-In this example, the count is 2 (Black has 2 points more than White).
+In Example 1, the count is 2 (Black has 2 points more than White).
 We will calculate the miai value:

 Black's hane-connect shifts the count to 3 points: 8 for Black minus 5 for White.